xytangtang/ProcData/cran_comments.md

-This is a resubmission.
-TensorFlow is now added in SystemRequirements.
-Examples depends on TensorFlow is now executed conditionally.
-These examples are still wrapped with donttest because they need several minutes to run.
+This is a resubmission. \value tag is added in print.summary.proc.RD.
+No reference is needed in DESCRIPTION.

+In addition, the package was archived because of the use of std::random_shuffle.
-std::random_shuffle has been replaced by Rcpp sample.
+It has been replaced by Rcpp sample.

 ## Test Environments
 * local macOS install, R 4.0.3